We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 You can use most personal loans for any worthwhile purpose, and this includes any medical treatments or their related costs.
 If you're unsure whether a particular cost can be covered by a medical loan, it may be worth contacting the lender directly.

-Medical loans offer many of the same features as other personal loans, but some of the features are also more particular:
+Medical loans have many of the same features as other personal loans, so it's a good idea to consider all of these before applying.
+These include the following:

 You can use a medical loan to cover pretty much any type of medical procedure.
 For more details on specific types of medical procedure loans, check out the below guides: